 3F is one of our four KS3 classes.
-At present there are six students within the class – 3 boys and 3 girls aged between 11-14 and is part of Pathway 1 within the Academy.
-There are 3 members of staff in 3F who are all full-time: Mrs Lucy Korneluk (Class Teacher), Miss Jessica Redfern (Teaching Assistant) and Mrs Donna Higgins (Teaching Assistant).
-The students have a specialist teacher for ICT and E-Safety on a Monday afternoon and for P.E. on a Wednesday afternoon.
+There are five students within the class – 4 boys and 1 girl aged between 11-14 and is part of Pathway 1 within the Academy.
+There are 3 members of staff in 3F who are all full-time: Mrs. Lucy Korneluk (Class Teacher), Miss Lucy Harriman (Teaching Assistant) and Miss Eden Weaver (Teaching Assistant).
+The students have a specialist teacher Mr. Tom Fewtrell for P.E. on a Friday morning and Miss Isabella King teaches Creative on a Monday morning.

-All learners within the class have a range of complex needs.
-Most students have a diagnosis of ASD, ADHD and other learning needs, which inhibit their social, personal, and independent development skills.
-Some of the children have limited verbal communication skills and find social interactions difficult with both peers and unfamiliar adults, we liaise with the speech and language therapist to support this.
-Some students in 3F also have a range of sensory needs and we liaise with the occupational therapist to support this where necessary.
-3F are generally a very happy and enthusiastic class and have a good sense of humour.
+All learners within the class have a range of needs including, ASD, ADHD and other learning needs, which may inhibit their social, personal, and independent development skills.
+Some of the students have limited verbal communication skills and find social interactions difficult, in this case we may liaise with the speech and language therapist to support this.
+Some students in 3F also have sensory needs and we liaise with the occupational therapist to support this where necessary.
+We also liaise with other professionals where appropriate such as physiotherapists.

 Communication between home and the Academy is especially important.
 Students’ planners are checked each morning and a note written from the Academy every day.
 If a parent requests a phone call about an issue, then we endeavour to make that the same day, where possible.